 - This may be achieved under local anaesthetic spray or light sedation.
 Usually, an inflatable balloon or bougie is passed down a guidewire.

 - Malignant strictures will require either surgical excision (oesophagectomy) or palliative management with an oesophageal stent.

 - Aspiration pneumonitis.

-- Complete obstruction of food can occur.
+- Complete obstruction of food (food bolus) can occur.
 Any such obstructed food can be removed at endoscopy.
 Barium studies must not be performed if complete obstruction is suspected.

 - Severe dysphagia can lead to malnutrition.

 - Dilatation can cause bleeding or perforation, although spontaneous perforation of webs or rings is rare.

 - Plummer-Vinson syndrome is associated with risk of malignant change (post-cricoid carcinoma) but it seems that correction of the iron deficiency reverses both the disease and the risk.
 In Northern Sweden, where the risk in women has been traditionally very high, correction of deficiency has had a beneficial effect on both Plummer-Vinson syndrome and post-cricoid carcinoma.

 Further reading and references